rmmariano/web2py_src/README.md

 ## web2py_src_rdg

-This is the web2py that I use to learn.
+This is the web2py that I use to study.

 ##